+The "write" and "clear" commands can be used for storing of configuration parameters into the FLASH memory and for clearing (erasing) of memory.
 The module contains two sets of configurations: operating configuration and saved configuration.
 At the start of the system the module copies saved configuration into the operating configuration, with which continues to work.
 If user changes configuration parameters, it does so only in operating configuration.